Seychelles Foundation Incorporation Process

 Overview of a Offshore Seychelles Foundation

-A Seychelles Foundation is governed by the The Seychelles Foundation Act of 2009 and was influenced by similar pieces of legislation found in Panama and Liechtenstein having many of the same features yet with the added benefits and rights, more flexibility and stronger protection.
+A Seychelles Foundation is governed by the The Seychelles Foundation Act of 2009 and governed by the Seychelles Financial Services Authority and was influenced by similar pieces of legislation found in Panama and Liechtenstein having many of the same features yet with the added benefits and rights, more flexibility and stronger protection.

 Key Corporate Features of a Seychelles Foundation